Updated March 9, 2021

 Animal Healthcare Disclaimer

-This is not an exhaustive list of everything that can happen to a pig, but can help you get a sense of what challenges a pig under your care may face in their lifetime.
-If you believe a pig is facing a health issue, always discuss with a qualified veterinarian as soon as possible.
-Reading about health issues does not qualify you to diagnose your residents!
+This is not an exhaustive list of everything that can happen to a pig, but can help you get a sense of what types of health issues can affect pigs.
+If you have concerns about the health of one of your residents, always consult with a qualified veterinarian as soon as possible.
+Reading about health issues is not a substitute for veterinary care and does not qualify you to make diagnoses!

-Gastrointestinal: Actinobacillus pleuropneumoniae (APP), Aflatoxicosis, Anthrax, Classical Swine Fever (Hog Cholera), Coccidiosis, Gastric Ulcers, Hepatosis Dietetica, Worms (Nodular Worms, Large Roundworm, Threadworm, Thorny-Headed Worm, Whipworms)
+Digestive System: Aflatoxicosis, African Swine Fever (ASF), Anthrax, Classical Swine Fever (Hog Cholera), Coccidiosis, Dental Disease, Gastric Ulcers, Hepatosis Dietetica, Worms (Nodular Worms, Large Roundworm, Threadworm, Thorny-Headed Worm, Whipworms)

-Respiratory: Actinobacillus pleuropneumoniae (APP), Actinobacillus suis, Anthrax, Atrophic Rhinitis, Influenza (Swine Flu), Large Roundworm, Lungworms (Metastrongylus spp), Pneumonia, Porcine Respiratory And Reproductive Syndrome (PRRS), Pseudorabies (Aujeszky Disease)
+Respiratory System: Actinobacillus pleuropneumoniae (APP), Actinobacillus suis, African Swine Fever (ASF), Anthrax, Atrophic Rhinitis, Influenza (Swine Flu), Large Roundworm, Lungworms (Metastrongylus spp), Pneumonia, Porcine Respiratory And Reproductive Syndrome (PRRS), Pseudorabies (Aujeszky Disease)

-Skin And Hair: Actinobacillus suis, Aflatoxicosis, Classical Swine Fever (Hog Cholera), Dippity Pig Syndrome (Erythema Multiforme), Dry Skin, Erysipelas, External Abscesses, Frostbite, Greasy Pig Disease (Exudative Epidermitis), Lice, Mange, MRSA (Methicillin-Resistant Staphylococcus aureus), Ringworm, Skin Cancer, Sunburn, Swine Pox
+Integumentary System: Actinobacillus suis, African Swine Fever (ASF), Classical Swine Fever (Hog Cholera), Dippity Pig Syndrome (Erythema Multiforme), Dry Skin, Erysipelas, External Abscesses, Frostbite, Greasy Pig Disease (Exudative Epidermitis), Lice, Mange, MRSA (Methicillin-Resistant Staphylococcus aureus), Ringworm, Skin Cancer, Sunburn, Swine Pox

 Actinobacillus pleuropneumoniae (APP)